void

 umontagu.jpg

-U Montágů was one of the pubs gardener Kalenda dropped by.
+U Montágů was one of the pubs gardener Kalenda visited.

 Background

-U Montágů was a restaurant at Malostranské náměstí which in 1891 and even as late as 1910 was owned by Antonín Janda.
-The building U Montágů still exists but is better known by the name Palác Smiřických.
-It is a part of the building complex that is used as a seat of the Chamber of Deputies of the Czech Parliament.
+U Montágů was a restaurant at Malostranské náměstí, which in 1891 and even as late as 1910 was owned by Antonín Janda.
+The building U Montágů still exists but is better known as Palác Smiřických.
+It is part of the building complex that serves as the seat of the Chamber of Deputies of the Czech Parliament.
 Note that the pub was in the next building down, also known as Šternberský palác.

 Quote(s) from the novel